 Dror Moreh unravels the minds of Israel’s Shin Bet leaders in The Gatekeepers

 “I am a big fan of secret operative issues, of espionage.
 I love it,” says Dror Moreh, Israeli director of Oscar-nominated documentary The Gatekeepers.
 He describes a scene of a suspect leaving his house, appearing tiny as an ant from the bird’s eye view of the military plane watching above.
 Then, a missile being fired, and the microscopic threat extinguished.
-To think of the months of sophisticated operations that it took to arrange for that crucial few minutes truly amazes and thrills Moreh.
+To think of the months of sophisticated operations that it took to arrange for those crucial few minutes truly amazes and thrills Moreh.
 But, he clarifies, “My main objective is not to tell stories that are nice to be told.”

 On the contrary, The Gatekeepers aims to unveil the shadowy war behind the scenes of the Israeli-Palestinian conflict that has been raging since the establishment of the state of Israel in 1948.
 At the front of this war is The Israeli Security Agency (Shin Bet), who are charged with protecting Israeli citizens, often by employing the type of espionage and classified operatives that Moreh so admires in abstraction.
 Following Israel’s conquest of the West Bank and Gaza in 1967, the Shin Bet mandate was expanded to suppress Palestinian resistance, maintaining Israel as an occupying power.